Rail transport in Colombia: Investment programmes

 China is looking into constructing a 220 km stretch of railway that would complete the link between the port cities Buenaventura and Cartagena, connecting Colombia's Pacific and Caribbean coasts.
 This railway alternative would compete with the Panama Canal.
-Besides linking two coasts, China aims to make the import of Colombian coal and the export of Chinese manufactured goods to the Americas easier with this railway.
+Besides linking two coasts, the railway's aim is to make the import Colombian coal and the export of Chinese manufactured goods to the Americas easier.
 Colombia hopes China's growing economic presence in the region will further the ratification of the Free Trade Agreement with the United States, the country's biggest trading partner.

 A £47m agreement between the Colombian Ministry of Transport and UK Deputy Prime Minister Nick Clegg on February 3, 2014, plans to allow for the rehabilitation of two narrow gauge railway lines (one, 750 km line from La Dorada to Chiriguaná and a second, 300 km line from Belencito to Bogotá).
 The construction will use local contractors and is expected to take 18 to 24 months.
 The lines will be for freight traffic and the government is funding the construction but plans to privatize the route upon completion.

 Stations served

 Metro

-Medellín is the only city thus far (2019) to have built a metro (rapid transit) system.
+Medellín is the only city thus far (2023) to have built a metro (rapid transit) system.
 Planning for a Bogotá Metro has been underway for years, and is hoped to open in 2028.
 Construction started in October 2020.